 Through the combination of nature, roads, architecture and art, we create new pictures of Norway in order to tempt you to embark upon new journeys along our most beautiful roads.
 (The Norwegian Public Roads Administration)

-List of National scenic routes with links
+List of Norwegian scenic routes with links

 Here is the list of Norwegian Scenic Routes, with links to Sandalsand’s articles in Norwegian.
 Hopefully, I will get an opportunity to drive the last of the 18 roads in the near future.

 - Geiranger – Trollstigen